Comprehensive Review Real Customer Analysis

 Design and Build Quality

-The upper is a classic combination of suede and mesh.
-Most of the signature colorways feature rich suede overlays on the toe cap, heel, and eyelets, which gives the shoe its structure and premium feel.
-The mesh panels on the toe box and collar provide some breathability, though as we'll discuss, maybe not enough for a sweltering summer day in Phoenix.
-Some special editions might swap in leather or other synthetic materials, but the suede/mesh combo is the true DNA of the 574.
+The upper uses the classic suede-and-mesh combo.
+Most signature colorways use rich suede overlays on the toe cap, heel, and eyelets for structure and that premium look.
+Mesh panels on the toe box and collar add some breathability, though as we’ll get into, it may not be enough for a sweltering summer day in Phoenix.
+Some special editions swap in leather or other synthetics, but suede/mesh is the real DNA of the 574.

-Now, the midsole—this is where the magic happens.
-New Balance’s ENCAP technology is the star of the show.
-Imagine a core of soft, shock-absorbing EVA foam.
-That’s for immediate comfort.
-But to keep it from squishing out and breaking down, New Balance wrapped that soft core in a tough, durable polyurethane (PU) rim.
-This dual-density setup is brilliant.
-It provides the stability you need for walking around all day without sacrificing that initial soft feeling underfoot.
-It’s a technology that has stood the test of time for a reason.
+Now the midsole—this is the key part.
+New Balance’s ENCAP technology is the star.
+Think of it as a core of soft, shock-absorbing EVA foam for step-in cushioning, wrapped in a tough polyurethane (PU) rim so it doesn’t collapse and break down quickly.
+This dual-density setup gives you the stability you want for all-day walking without losing that initial softness underfoot.
+It’s stood the test of time for a reason.

-Flipping it over, the outsole is made of good old-fashioned rubber.
-It features a rugged, nubby traction pattern that provides a decent grip on most urban surfaces like pavement and tile.
-It’s not a trail running shoe by any means, but you won’t be slipping and sliding on your way to the coffee shop.
-In a nod to modern sensibilities, some versions now include 5% recycled rubber, aligning with New Balance's "green leaf standard."
+Flip it over and the outsole is good old-fashioned rubber with a rugged, nubby traction pattern.
+It gives decent grip on most urban surfaces like pavement and tile.
+It’s not a trail runner, but it generally keeps you steady on everyday routes.
+Some versions now use 5% recycled rubber, aligning with New Balance's "green leaf standard."

 When you pick it up, the shoe feels substantial without being a brick.
 It weighs in at around 327.4 grams, which is a respectable weight for a lifestyle sneaker built with these materials.
 It's not an ultra-light performance knit, and that's the point.
 It feels like a real, solid shoe.

 Beyond ENCAP, the other bit of special tech is a subtle TPU heel insert.
-This little plastic clip cups the back of your heel, adding a touch of extra stability and preventing your foot from rolling.
-It’s one of those things you don’t notice until you wear a shoe that doesn’t have it.
+It’s a small plastic clip that cups the back of your heel, adds a little stability, and helps prevent your foot from rolling.
+It’s the kind of thing you don’t notice until you wear a shoe that doesn’t have it.

 Of course, no shoe is perfect.
 The most common durability issues reported by users tend to focus on the inner heel lining, which can tear from the friction of taking the shoe on and off.
 Some have also noted sole separation at the toe after extended wear, which is a common failure point for many sneakers of this construction style.
 The suede, while beautiful, is also a bit of a diva; it's prone to water damage and staining if you're not careful.